Instead of giving up, I decided to write this to you.

 Set up and smiling for the photo at ECCC.

 I read recently that flying on an airplane is perfectly designed for an anxiety attack.
 Confined sitting room, tight seat belts, changing in pressure, physical shaking, and a total loss of control over the situation.
 I’m in a state of panic while sitting and I worry about everything.
 I worry about others looking at me.
 What they’re thinking of me.
 I have been recommended to try herbal medicines to help me during this time, they aren’t normally the first thing doctors recommend but they have grown in popularity over the years.
 A website like gotflora.com/will-cbd-get-you-high/ can answer those questions that may be floating around your head, it’s worth a try, especially as it is such a huge burden in my life.

 Life imitating art as I take the plane to Seattle.

 In reality, the other passengers on the plane don’t care about me.
 And I mean that in a positive way.
 As my friend Patrick explained to me, other people aren’t thinking about us as much as we think they do.
 Social anxiety’s cruel trick is to convince you that people judge you when you stand up to go to the bathroom in class or at work.
 Or that they care how you eat in public.
-It tricks you in believing everyone’s staring and watching and judging, which can be helped with some bulk weed for medical use, but even so, it is a concerning thing to experience.
+It tricks you into believing everyone’s staring and watching and judging, which can be helped with some bulk weed for medical use, but even so, it is a concerning thing to experience.
 If people struggling with this can get ahold of some medical weed, they should really consider it.
 It might just help them to overcome some of these symptoms.
 When smoking weed like that, most people would use a torch or a rig, however, if an individual doesn’t have one of them, there are other ways.
 Perhaps people should consider learning how to dab without torch.
 That way, they’ll be able to use the weed without any fancy accessories.
 Hopefully, that will reduce some social anxiety.